rerun-io/rerun/rerun_cpp/arrow_cpp_install.md

 ### Known issues

-⚠️ [#4050](https://github.com/rerun-io/rerun/issues/4050) `arrow-cpp` needs to be held back to 10.0.1 to avoid conflicts with the `rerun-sdk` package when installed in the same pixi environment.
+⚠️ [#4050](https://github.com/rerun-io/rerun/issues/4050) `arrow-cpp` needs to be held back to 10.0.1 to avoid conflicts with the `rerun-sdk` package when installed in the same Pixi environment.

-⚠️ On Windows pixi only downloads release binaries which are **not** compatible with debug builds, causing runtime crashes.
+⚠️ On Windows Pixi only downloads release binaries which are **not** compatible with debug builds, causing runtime crashes.
 For debug builds you have to build Arrow yourself, see [Building Arrow C++](https://arrow.apache.org/docs/developers/cpp/building.html) or stick with `RERUN_DOWNLOAD_AND_BUILD_ARROW=ON`.